 - Seating Plans

 - In class TA

 - ATT ICT

 - Nurture Talk 1:1

-- Behaviour and reward charts

-- SIBs (Siblings with additional needs support group)

-- Buddy system

-- Wellcomm Speech and language intervention
+- Behaviour and reward charts - Wellcomm Speech and language intervention

 Support services that help meet the needs of children with a special educational need:

 For some learners we may want to seek advice from specialist teams.
 We have access to services universally provided by Norfolk County Council as well as using private companies.